michael-collins/feeling-responsive/collections/_assignments/project-1.md

       * 150 words minimum
       * file name: `LASTNAME-project1-statement.doc`
    2. Include the media you created
+2. Post your screenshots to the **Project: 1 submission images show and tell** discussion thread
-2. Participate in work critique with peers
+3. Participate in work critique with peers

 #### Week 5: (Optional)